 "I downsized the original recipe for this spicy side dish and adjusted it a bit for my husband and me," writes Sarah Gottschalk of Richmond, Indiana.
 "It's such a nice change from the usual baked potato...and healthier, too!"

 These potatoes taste just like the deep-fried kind, but they're easier and less messy to make since they're baked.
 They're great served with fish or any meat dish.
 See if this doesn't become on of your family's favorites.

 It always amazed me that this simple recipe could make potatoes taste so good.
-Mom liked to make them for Easter since they were more special than ordinary baked potatoes. —Ruth Seitz, Columbus Junction, Iowa
+Mom liked to make them for Easter because they were more special than ordinary baked potatoes. —Ruth Seitz, Columbus Junction, Iowa

 For a nifty way to spice up plain old potatoes, try Tressa Surdick's recipe.
 To make them, she slices the spuds, then seasons them before baking.
 "Just before they're done, I sprinkle cheese on top of each potato.
 Our guest always rave about the," Tressa pens from Bethel Park, Pennsylvania.
 (To make the cutting easier, Tressa share this tip: "Place the handle of a wooden spoon along the bottom of the potato—this will prevent your knife from going all the way through.")

 These special potatoes are a hit with my whole family, from the smallest grandchild on up.
 I prepare them up to a week in advance, wrap them well and freeze.
 Their flavorful filling goes so nicely with juicy ham slices. —Marge Clark, West Lebanon, Indiana